-Silicosis is a respiratory disease caused by breathing in (inhaling) silica dust.
+Silicosis is a lung disease caused by breathing in (inhaling) silica dust.

 Acute silicosis; Chronic silicosis; Accelerated silicosis; Progressive massive fibrosis; Conglomerate silicosis; Silicoproteinosis

 Silica is a common, naturally-occurring crystal.
 It is found in most rock beds.
 Silica dust forms during mining, quarrying, tunneling, and working with certain metal ores.
 Silica is a main part of sand, so glass workers and sand-blasters are also exposed to silica.

 Three types of silicosis occur:

 - Accelerated silicosis, which occurs after exposure to larger amounts of silica over a shorter period of time (5 to 15 years).
 Swelling in the lungs and symptoms occur faster than in simple silicosis.

 People who work in jobs where they are exposed to silica dust are at risk.
 These jobs include:

 Road and building construction

 Intense exposure to silica can cause disease within a year.
 But it usually takes at least 10 to 15 years of exposure before symptoms occur.
 Silicosis has become less common since the Occupational Safety and Health Administration (OSHA) created regulations requiring the use of protective equipment, which limits the amount of silica dust workers inhale.